Dr Glen Anderson

 He is currently supervising a PhD thesis in the area of fiduciary law.

 Looking to the future, he is interested in supervising Masters and PhD students in equity and property law.
 Of especial interest are subjects such as property jurisprudence, native title, the intersections of equity with the Torrens land system, the fusion fallacy, equitable priorities, fiduciary obligations (theory, scope, fusion, emerging trends – e.g. extension of fiduciary liability to politicians, crown, doctors, priests, arbitrators, etc) and charitable trusts.

-Dr. Anderson was a member of Newcastle Law School's 2014-2015 ERA advisory committee and contributed to the selection and authorship of materials for the School's 2015 ERA submission.
+He was a member of the School's 2014-2015 ERA Advisory Committee and contributed to the selection and authorship of materials for the School's 2015 ERA submission.

 Dr. Anderson has written on a variety of topical subjects published in Online Opinion which have been amongst the most highly read in their daily and weekly cycles: see, for example:

 Does Trump v Cruz Foreshadow Irreversible Republican Divisions?